wpmetabox/docsv2/docs/tutorials/migrate-data-acf-to-meta-box.md

 :::

-## Step 4: Recheck the data after migration
+## 4. Rechecking the data after migration

 Now, you can see that the fields are displayed the same as when you use **ACF**.
 All the features, like group and conditional logic, also work well.